BATModules/BATModules/MatFLowsAndFootPrints/README.md

 # Material flows and footprints

-*Modular code for enhancement of trade analysis with simulation models in GAMS or GEMPACK developed by Marijke Kuiper (Wageningen Economic Research)*
+*Modular code for enhancement of trade analysis with simulation models in GAMS or GEMPACK developed by Marijke Kuiper, Thijs de Lange and Willem-Jan van Zeist (Wageningen Economic Research)*

 ### **Objective**